JCurran0499/MatrixScript-Frontend/README.md

 ```

 #### Integrate Backend
 Edit the **.env** file, and fill in your backend server's IP address or domain in the `REACT_APP_BACKEND` value.
-This way, your web app frontend will be able to communicate with your backend.
+This way, your web app frontend will be able to communicate with your backend. <br/>
+As mentioned above, this file can also be used to change the access port for users on the internet.
+This is done by changing the `PORT` value.
 <br/>
 <br/>